Product Name: Metamask

-There is a dedicated user experience engineer in the MetaMask team which is why its UI is quite sleek and intuitive to use.
+There is a dedicated user experience engineer in the MetaMask team, which is why its UI is sleek and intuitive.
 MetaMask was one of the first Ethereum wallets I used for storing my ERC20 tokens, and I found it very easy to use.

-Nowadays, if you are building something for Ethereum, it has to be multilingual given Ethereum is a decentralized project.
-That’s why MetaMask is present in 18 different international/national languages which makes it accessible to many users.
+Nowadays, if you are building something for Ethereum, it has to be multilingual, given Ethereum is a decentralized project.
+That’s why MetaMask is present in 18 different international/national languages, making it accessible to many users.

 - HD Wallet

 MetaMask is an HD wallet, so you don’t need to worry about backing up each public/private key pair.
 Instead, rely on the single seed that it produces during the setup.
 But remember, losing this seed would be akin to losing all the stored crypto funds.
 Also, one can encrypt its seed by setting up a secure password.
 Doing so will ensure your private keys never go online and will always remain in the browser.

 - Custom Fee